HOW IS THE TREATMENT

 A STANDARD SESSION

-Below we describe a typical session that we will give Center.
+Below we describe a typical session that we will give in T.I.E.
+Center.
 The duration varies between 90 and 150 minutes, depending on the recommendations of our physiotherapists based on the individual needs of each patient.

 COLUMN MOBILITY EXERCISES VERTEBRAL